Foundations of Professional Cooking

 Baking and Pastry Applications for Culinary Lecture

 Introduction to the criteria needed to set-up and maintain a baking and dessert program in a hospitality operation.
 The concepts and techniques of preparation, service, and classical and modern techniques for dessert and bread production are featured.
-1 Credit (1 Lecture - 0 Lab) Prerequisite(s): FHD137.
+1 Credit (1 Lecture) Prerequisite(s): FHD137.
 Corequisite(s): FHD283.

 Baking and Pastry Applications for Culinary Lab